-I have recently read a book titled “Contagious: Why Things Catch On” by Jonah Berger.
+I recently read a book titled “Contagious: Why Things Catch On” by Jonah Berger.
 This book shares about the six factors that will help you to make any ideas, products or behavior to catch on or viral.
 And one of the factors that caught my attention is “emotion”.

 Emotion, when used correctly, will make your audience take action.
 Emotional words usually used in the title are to drive clicks and shares.
 But you do not have to restrict this great strategy to just your title – use them in your meta description too!

 Using emotional words can stir an emotional response from the readers.
 We can use emotional words in our meta description to entice our audience to click through to read your post.

 Back to the book, the author found that most viral articles usually include high arousal emotions such as awe, excitement, humor, anger or anxiety.

 Some examples of high arousal emotions words are “mistakes”, “love”, and “fascinating”.
 Check out these examples of useful power words.